leoprover/logic-embedding/README.md

      Enable TSTP-compatible output: The output in <output file> (or stdout) will start with a SZS status value and the output will be wrapped within SZS BEGIN and SZS END block delimiters.
 Disabled by default.

+  --output <output file>
+     Do not write the result to stdout, but to <output file>.
+     This will overwrite <output file> if it already exists.
+     If the embedding potentially outputs multiple results, the output files are named <output file>.0, <output file>.1, <output file>.2, etc.

   --version
      Prints the version number of the executable and terminates.